flhofer/dell_TB16_firmware/README.md

 ```
 The tool will not flash if the bin is older or equal to the installed one and exits (unless run with `/f`).
 If there is more than one bin file in the directory, it will take the first one using ASCII order, e.g., numbers before letters.

+> [!NOTE]
+> The Dell firmware updater checks only the last digits of the firmware version and may thus think the firmware is older.
+However, `asm.exe` is invoked and does not update.